09 Early years practice policy

 - When the key person leaves or goes on a break, they handover the care of the child to a ‘back-up’ key person.

-key person.
+for the key person.
 Confidential information should be shared with the setting manager to pass on.

-- The key person shares information with the back-up key person, in this way they ensure that all information is passed on to the
+- The key person shares information with the back-up key person; in this way they ensure that all information is passed on to the

-parent in the key person’s absence.
+parent/carer in the key person’s absence.

 Departures

-on the signing in/out form.
+is designated person.
 They hand over the child personally and enter the time of departure in the register.

 - Only persons aged over 16 years should normally collect children.
 If a parent has no alternative, then this is agreed with the

-such as age/vulnerability of child, journey travelled, arrangements upon leaving the setting to go home/elsewhere.
+account of factors such as age/vulnerability of child, journey travelled, arrangements upon leaving the setting to go home/elsewhere.

-- Educators verbally exchange information with parents.
+- Educators verbally exchange information with parents/carers.

 - If someone other than the key person is with the child at the end of the day, the key person should pass general information to the